 The decline of Rome did not interrupt the expansion of human knowledge any more than the “recovery” of Greek learning enabled this process to resume.
 Greek learning was a barrier to the rise of science!
 It did not lead to science among the Greeks or the Romans, and it stifled intellectual progress in Islam, where it was carefully preserved and studied.
 (7)

-We could trace the various developments of science over the centuries but that is beyond our scope.
-What is important to realize is that the rise of science enabled the West to have an ever expanding, and ever more accurate and precise, comprehension of the natural world.
-It has given humanity the capability of manipulating and transforming the material world in ways utterly unimaginable not long ago.
+We could trace the various developments of science over the centuries, but that is beyond our scope.
+What is important to realize is that the rise of science enabled the West to have an ever-expanding and ever more accurate and precise understanding of the natural world.
+It has allowed humanity to manipulate and transform the material world in ways utterly unimaginable not long ago.
 We will have more to say about this when we turn to technology and infrastructure.

 (1) William J. Bernstein, The Birth of Plenty: How the Prosperity of the Modern World was Created, New York: McGraw-Hill, 2004.